-Oviedo or Uviéu (in Asturian) is the capital of the Principality of Asturias and the main seat of the university and is located in the geographic enter of Asturias.
-A city of medieval origin founded in 761is situated in a delightful setting of natural beauty among mountains and valleys.
+Oviedo or Uviéu (in Asturian) is the capital of the Principality of Asturias and the main seat of the university and is located in the geographic center of Asturias.
+A city of medieval origin founded in 761 is situated in a delightful setting of natural beauty among mountains and valleys.
 The Atlantic Ocean (Bay of Biscay – Mar Cantábrico) is just 25 minutes to the north.
-Oviedo offers visitors the peace and quiet and safety of Northern Spain's small cities (with a population of around 225,000 inhabitants).
+Oviedo offers visitors the peace and quiet and safety of northern Spain's small cities (with a population of around 225,000 inhabitants).
 It constitutes the region's geographical, administrative, cultural and services center.

 Oviedo is a very safe city.
 Its climate is temperate oceanic with warm, but not hot, summers with considerable sunshine but also some rain and cool, but not cold, winters, and a relatively narrow annual temperature range.
 It lacks a dry season, as precipitation is more evenly dispersed throughout the year.
 Oviedo's predominant climate type is also found across much of Europe.